 |740 – 799||Very Good||25%|

 762 Credit Score Credit Card & Loan Options

-Most lenders will lend to borrowers with credit scores in the Very Good range.
-With a credit score of 762, your focus should be maintaining your credit status to make sure you get the best interest rates available.
+Borrowers with credit scores in the Very Good range should have no issues qualifying for a loan or credit card.
+With a credit score of 762, your focus should be maintaining your credit status to make sure you continue to get the most favorable loan terms available.